Expert deficit despite automation

 What is the risk of losing the job, driven by automation and digitization?
 47 percent of all employees in the financial services sector believe their workplace is threatened by technological progress.
 Panic?
 In reality, however, the situation is more complex.
 Certain jobs will certainly disappear through automation technologies, and at the same time new ones will emerge.
 In addition, by eliminating simple administrative tasks, employees can focus much more on more innovative value-adding activities.

-The bigger challenge for Company However, the search for suitable employees and the retention of these talents represents the search.
-According to ManpowerGroup's Talent Shortage Survey, 40 percent of employers confirm that they already have a shortage of qualified employees today.
-So the question remains, how big the "net effect" will be from increased efficiency, elimination and systematic shortage of talent.
+The bigger challenge for Company However, represents the search for suitable employees and the retention of these talents.
+According to the Talent Shortage Survey of the ManpowerGroup, 40 percent of employers confirm that they already have a shortage of qualified employees.
+So the question remains, how big the “net effect” will be from efficiency increase, elimination and systematic shortage of talent.

-For example, South Africa's resource-based economy, an industry with relatively low skill levels, is turning into a service-based economy that requires a broader set of skills.
-There are currently too few "highly qualified" workers.
+An example: The South African economy based on raw material extraction, an industry with a rather low qualification level, is changing to a service-based economy, for which a wider range of qualifications is required.
+There are currently too few “highly qualified” workers.
 This constrains South Africa's development and has led to relentless competition for talent.
-Highly qualified employees have the choice there - if the job does not suit them, they can leave an employer at any time with the assurance that they will quickly find accommodation with a competitor.
+Highly qualified employees have a choice there - if the job doesn't suit them, they can leave an employer at any time with the certainty that they will quickly find a job with a competitor.

 “Treat employees so that they only want to work for you.”

-So how can companies complete the squaring of the district and fill vacancies with employees of whom there is not enough?
-To put it in the words of Richard Branson, Virgin's CEO: "Make employees so good that they can work anywhere, and then treat them so that they only want to work for you."
-It crystallizes to me The following: Employees should receive the best possible support in career development.
+So how can companies square the circle and fill vacancies with employees of whom there are not enough?
+To quote Richard Branson, Virgin's CEO, "Train employees so that they can work anywhere, and then treat them so that they only want to work for you."
+For me, the following crystallizes from this: Employees should receive the best possible support in career development.

-Employees rarely give up a job where they feel appreciation for their work.
-Both pay and non-financial benefits such as working here and there from home or even a sponsored gym membership play a role here.
+Employees rarely give up a job where they feel that their work is valued.
+Payments play a role here as well as non-financial benefits such as working here and there from home or sponsored membership in the gym.
 However, companies must feel more committed to their employees.
-"Mens sana in corpore sano", today "Low Carb Engaged Work-Life-Balance with Virtual Empowerment", also makes it clear that lifelong learning is of great importance to the entire workforce.
+“Mens sana in corpore sano”, today “Low Carb Engaged Work-Life Balance with Virtual Empowerment”, also makes it clear that lifelong learning is of great importance for the entire workforce.

 Promote - do not neglect